Rian1010/Language-Learners-App/README.md

     return render_template('login.html')
 ```

-This code works correctly and the logic behind it is basically that it checks if the inputed username and password can be found in the database or not.
+This code works correctly and the logic behind it, is basically that it checks if the inputed username and password can be found in the database or not.
 If it is found, a user can login, if not, then an error message that says, 'Invalid email or password', is shown.
-This then means that user has either entered wrong login information or still needs to register.
-I tried having the functionality that a user can enter either a username or and email address by including the following two variables: `username = request.form["username"]` and `user = mongo.db.users.find_one({"username": username})`.
-The `username` variable should grab the inputed username, while the `user` variable should be included into the if statement, such as in, `if userEmail and user and mongo.db.users.find_one({"password": password}):`, so that it would check if the entered username is already in the database or not.
+This then means that a user has either entered wrong login information or still needs to register.
+I tried having the functionality that a user can enter either a username or an email address by including the following two variables: `username = request.form["username"]` and `user = mongo.db.users.find_one({"username": username})`.
+The `username` variable should grab the inputed username, while the `user` variable should be included into the if statement, such as would be, `if userEmail and user and mongo.db.users.find_one({"password": password}):`, so that it would check if the entered username is already in the database or not.
 However, as I kept getting errors through this, I removed this part because of the little time that I had left for this project.

 Another code that I found out with the help of [Stackoverflow](https://stackoverflow.com/questions/49408509/signout-after-user-disconnects-on-flask) and [W3Schools](https://www.w3schools.com/python/ref_dictionary_pop.asp) is for a user to logout.